xakur/soppusite/_posts/2023-03-01-why-its-pointless-to-compare-yourself-to-others.md

   <p>You will never get anything done, if you constantly spend your time and energy comparing yourself to other people’s accomplishments.
 You should invest your energy in yourself instead - do something to help you get there (get to where you).</p>
   </div>
 </div>

+{: .imgtext-container}
+You will never get anything done, if you constantly spend your time and energy comparing yourself to other people’s accomplishments.
+You should invest your energy in yourself instead - do something to help you get there (get to where you want).